SciBorgs/Testing-Manual/Testing/UnitTesting.md

     - Classes that are being tested should have public methods that return whatever information is necessary for testing classes to simulate/access their devices.
     - For example, subsystems with a CanSparkMAX should generally have a method that returns that spark.

-(i can't think of anything else.... maybe i should integrate this into a different section. but honestly we'll probably think of more things)
+(i can't think of anything else.... maybe i should integrate this into a different section. but honestly we'll probably think of more things... like for example, we might need autoclosable. but it depends on how nt4 is. and if we don't we'll probably do resetting instead)

-## Robot testing class structure (find better name)
-- static subsystem
-- class vars (can devices)

 ## Limitations